 This is not a recommendation on any investment or investment strategy.

 You’ll usually get your IRA match right away.
-The exact amount of time depends on the type of contribution you’re making:
+The exact amount of time depends on how you’re funding your IRA:

-• If you’re transferring an IRA: If you initiate a transfer by April 30, 2024, we’ll give you a 3% match if you’re a Gold member.
-Once your transfer completes, your match amount is calculated based on the match percent of the total of the transferred cash plus transferred securities and options*.
+If you’re transferring an IRA: Once your transfer completes, your match amount is calculated based on the match percent of the total of the transferred cash plus transferred securities and options*.

 Each type of IRA has unique benefits.
 You can have a Roth or traditional IRA even if you already have a 401(k).